Funeral held for 14-year-old Aamir Griffin killed on Queens basketball court

 His funeral was held Monday morning at the Greater Allen Cathedral.

-"He didn't deserve this.
-He was a good kid," said Delissa Chamble, a friend.
+"He didn't deserve this, he was a good kid," friend Delissa Chamble said.
 "I know everybody is going to miss him."

-Aamir was known for his big smile, his dimples, and he was known for his love of basketball.
+He was known for his big smile, his dimples, and his love of basketball.

-"It happened to an innocent bystander. he was in the park playing basketball.
-Whatever is going on needs to stop," said Janiyah Hill, a friend.
+"It happened to an innocent bystander," friend Janiyah Hill said.
+"He was in the park playing basketball.
+Whatever is going on needs to stop."

-In the days following Aamir's death, Eyewitness News spoke with his coach, Ron Naclerio.
+In the days following his death, Eyewitness News spoke with his coach, Ron Naclerio.

 "They get guns as easy as we go to a bodega and get a Pepsi or a Coke," Naclerio said.
 "And these kids are probably missing school later this week for the wrong reason, to bury a teammate."